Click on the names of the following currently offered courses to view details.

 Who Should Attend

-Photographers and others who want – or need – to learn how to manage color images from the stage of initial capture to output.
+Educators, Photographers, and others who want - or need to - learn how to manage color images from the stage of initial capture to output.

 Special Program Features

-Michael Dear is the Operations Manager for the School of Photographic Arts and Sciences at Rochester Institute of Technology.
+Michael Dear is the Operations Director for the College of Imaging Arts and Sciences at Rochester Institute of Technology.
 An avid photographer, Mike has extensive experience with a variety of digital equipment, software and workflows.
-He created and proposed new color managed workflows in the school for more than 15 years and has consulted extensively on the subject.
+He created and proposed new color managed workflows to support curriculums in the College and has consulted extensively on the subject.